 The difference between an acceptable leader and an exceptional leader often lies with emotional intelligence.
 Emotionally intelligent leaders are self-aware, excellent communicators and can adapt their behaviour to suit a variety of situations.
 They can effectively tackle stress, low morale, conflict and change.

-Exploring levels of emotional intelligence creates an environment of understanding that boosts self-awareness amongst your leaders and can be used for both recruiting and developing leaders.
+Exploring levels of emotional intelligence creates an environment of understanding that boosts self-awareness among your leaders and can be used for both recruiting and developing leaders.

 A high-performing school